GST on Cars in India 2025: New Tax Rates, Calculation and Impact

 What is GST on cars?

-Goods and Services Tax (GST) is a unified indirect tax applied to the manufacture, sale, and consumption of goods and services across India.
-In the automobile sector, GST replaced the earlier complex system of multiple taxes such as excise duty, VAT, and various state-level levies.
+The Goods and Services Tax (GST) on vehicles is a unified indirect tax applied to the manufacture, sale, and consumption of goods and services across India.
+In the automobile sector, this system transformed vehicle taxation in India by replacing the earlier complex structure of multiple taxes such as excise duty, VAT, and various state-level levies.
 Launched on July 1, 2017, GST aimed to simplify and unify the taxation process for vehicles.
-With the introduction of GST Reform 2.0 on September 3, 2025, the government has further streamlined the tax structure for cars to enhance affordability and improve tax administration.
+Over the years, the GST impact on car prices has been significant, influencing both affordability and consumer demand.
+With the introduction of GST 2.0 on September 3, 2025, the government has further streamlined the tax structure for cars to enhance affordability and improve tax administration.

 New GST rates on cars in India